universe-components/touchpoint/README.md

 ### Why Use TPP?

-The TPP protocol adheres to the philosophy of "All is Action", achieving a truly adaptive multi-agent collaboration model.
+The TPP protocol adheres to the philosophy of "Anything is Action", achieving a truly adaptive multi-agent collaboration model.

 - **State-Role Driven Model**: Through the state-role driven model, multi-agents can autonomously adjust and optimize their collaboration relationships based on different scenarios and environments, without requiring human intervention.